 Thanks to relatively low power density, SMRs can be designed largely relying on passive safety features.
 Residual heat after reactor shutdown can be dissipated without forced cooling, with long grace times, sometimes without operator intervention and for some design concepts with a very much reduced risk of core damage or radioactivity release.
 This could lead to improved safety through simpler design and higher reliability.

 There are some areas where licensing requirements may put a burden to SMR when compared to larger reactors.
-The IAEA identified a number of "key issues in licensing and design certification" for SMRs, 69 e.g. viability of multiple-modules station, proliferation resistance and physical security, ergonomics and control room staffing, emergency planning zone or standardization and licenses for manufacturing and technology transfer and proprietary design protection.
+The IAEA identified a number of "key issues in licensing and design certification" for SMRs, e.g.